Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Discussion

-While SMT uses contrasts in the scattering strength, digital staining~\cite{2019_Rivenson_LSA,2023_Chen_nphoton} may be used to infer other contrasts.
-The phase information in $\psi_{\rm SMT}$ can help detect sub-nm displacements~\cite{2004_Akkin_OE, 2019_Kim_BOE}.
-One may incorporate polarization gating to select birefringent objects such as directionally oriented tissues.
-The hyperspectral scattering matrix can additionally resolve spectral information of the sample, such as the oxygenation of the hemoglobin.
-Applications that require feedback to identify the region of interest can use a subset of the matrix data to reconstruct a coarse image in real time.
+While SMT uses the scattering strength as the contrast, digital staining~\cite{2019_Rivenson_LSA,2023_Chen_nphoton} and dynamic variation~\cite{2020_Scholler_LSA, 2012_Jia} may be used to infer other contrasts. {Inspired by OCT angiography \cite{2012_Jia}, SMT can also image the decorrelation of highly dynamic samples such as blood vessels (Supplementary Sect.
+X), with the difference being each SMT image has higher quality than each OCT image due to better aberration correction, potentially revealing more sample features.} The phase information in $\psi_{\rm SMT}$ can help detect sub-nm displacements~\cite{2004_Akkin_OE, 2019_Kim_BOE}.
+One may incorporate polarization gating to select birefringent objects such as directionally oriented tissues. {As SMT is capable of measuring the full vectorial scattering matrices (Supplementary Sect.
+XI), future works can explore how samples interact with light of different polarization.} The hyperspectral scattering matrix can additionally resolve spectral information of the sample, such as the oxygenation of the hemoglobin.